 The legal systems in certain Middle Eastern countries also may have an adverse impact on a Fund.
 For example, the potential liability of a shareholder in a U.S. corporation with respect to acts of the corporation generally is limited to the amount of the shareholder's investment.
 However, the notion of limited liability is less clear in certain Middle Eastern countries.
 A Fund therefore may be liable in certain Middle Eastern countries for the acts of a corporation in which it invests for an amount greater than its actual investment in that corporation.
-Similarly, the rights of investors in Middle Eastern issuers may be more limited than those of shareholders of a U.S. corporation.
-It may be difficult or impossible to obtain or enforce a legal judgment in a Middle Eastern country.
-Some Middle Eastern countries prohibit or impose substantial restrictions on investments in their capital markets, particularly their equity markets, by foreign entities such as a Fund.
-For example, certain countries may require governmental approval prior to investment by foreign persons or limit the amount of investment by foreign persons in a particular issuer.
+Similarly, the rights of investors in Middle Eastern country.
+Some Middle Eastern countries prohibit or impossible to obtain or enforce a legal judgment in a Middle Eastern country.
+Some Middle Eastern countries prohibit or impose substantial restrictions on investments in their capital markets, particularly their equity markets, by foreign persons in a particular issuer.
 Certain Middle Eastern countries may also limit the investment by foreign persons to only a specific class of securities of an issuer that may have less advantageous terms (including price) than securities of the issuer available for purchase by nationals.